sarathifz/CT-project/README.md

 print(df.isnull().sum())
 Understanding the data types of each column is essential for data manipulation and analysis.
 Let’s examine the data types of each column. print(df.dtypes)
+"Data cleaning was performed using a lambda function to remove unwanted characters from the given dataset (IHR).
+After completing the data cleaning process, the cleaned data was saved to a file named 'IHR.csv'."